Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     This rule will move all XML files under /test directory to SSD.
 The rule engine will evaluate whether the condition meets every 3s.

+* **Backup files between clusters**

+     `file: every 500ms | path matches "/test-10000-10MB/*"| sync -dest hdfs://sr518:9000/test-10000-10MB/`

+     This rule will copy file and update any namespace changes(add,delete,rename,append) under source directory "/test-10000-10MB/" to destination directory "hdfs://sr518:9000/test-10000-10MB/".

+* **Support action chain**

+	`file: path matches "/test/*" and age > 90d | archive ; setReplica 1 `

+     SSM use ";" to seperate different actions in a rule.
+The execution trigger of later action depends on the successful execution of the prior action.
+If prior action fails, then the following actions will not be executed.

+     Above rule means all the files under /test directory, if it's age is more than 90 days, then move the file to archive storage, and set the replica to 1. "setReplica 1" is a not a built-in action.
+Users need to implement it by themselfs.

+     Refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/support-new-action-guide.md for how to add a new action in SSM.

 Rule priority and rule order will be considered to implement yet.
 Currently all rules will run in parallel.
 For a full detail rule format definition, please refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/admin-user-guide.md